trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <b>Option 2 (Advanced)</b><h4>DNScrypt proxy[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Install-DNScrypt-proxy-(DoH)(oDoH)(Anonymized-DNS)"><b>click here</b></a>]:</h4>- DNS over HTTPS <br>- Oblivious DNS Over HTTPS (experimental)<br>- Anonymized DNS

-_<a href="https://research.cloudflare.com/projects/odns/"><b>Oblivious DNS Over HTTPS </b></a></h4>(oDoH) is a newly proposed open-source DNS standard built by engineers from Cloudflare, Apple, and Fastly which is supposed to increase the privacy of already existing DNS Over HTTPS_.
+_<a href="https://research.cloudflare.com/projects/odns/"><b>Oblivious DNS Over HTTPS </b></a></h4>(oDoH) is a newly proposed open-source DNS standard built by engineers from Cloudflare, Apple, and Fastly which is supposed to increase the privacy of already existing DNS Over HTTPS_.<br>
 _<a href="https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Anonymized-DNS"><b>Anonymized DNS</b></a> client encrypts the query for the final server instead of directly reaching a server that is one of the public resolvers, but sends it to a <a href="https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v3/relays.md"><b>relay</b></a>_.

 ## Configure Cloudflare `(DoT)` on Unbound